pnp/sp-dev-fx-property-controls/docs/documentation/docs/controls/PropertyFieldEnterpriseTermPicker.md

   deferredValidationTime: 0,
   limitByGroupNameOrID: 'People',
   limitByTermsetNameOrID: 'Location',
-  key: 'termSetsPickerFieldId'
+  key: 'termSetsPickerFieldId',
+  includeLabels: true
 })
 ```

 ## Implementation

-The `PropertyFieldTermPicker` control can be configured with the following properties:
+The `PropertyFieldEnterpriseTermPicker` control can be configured with the following properties:

 | Property | Type | Required | Description |
 | ---- | ---- | ---- | ---- |